GoogleCloudPlatform/community/tutorials/network-throughput.md

     sudo /usr/sbin/tcpdump -s 100 -i eth0 dst port [PORT_NUMBER] -w mycap.pcap

 **Important**: If you use the `-s` (snapshot length) flag with a value of `0`, then `tcpdump` will capture entire packets.
-Be aware that the packet captures could have sensitive information.
+Be aware that the packet captures can contain sensitive information.
 Most `tcpdump` implementations interpret `-s 0` to be the same as `-s 262144`.
 See the [tcpdump man page](https://www.tcpdump.org/manpages/tcpdump.1.html) for details.
 To reduce the chances of capturing sensitive information, you can capture just packet headers by providing a lower snapshot length value, such as `-s 100`.